Ozziekins/quizz_app/README.md

 - Run Biome for **linting**, **formatting**
 - Typecheck the Next app
 - Run **unit** and **E2E** tests
-- Deploy both apps to Vercel if all checks pass
+- Deploy all apps to Vercel if all checks pass

 ---